HamzaSha1/project2/README.md

 - Add animations to enhance the user experience.
 - Allows users to search for nurses based on their location or their expertise.
-- Allows users to filter nurses based on their availability.
-- Allows users to filter nurses based on their ratings.
+- Allows users to filter nurses based on their availability and ratings.

 ## Screenshots
 ![Screenshot 1](images/screenshot1.png)